 Julio's Mexican Restaurant is located just down the street in the shopping center across from the Safeway.
 There is also Azteca across the street.
 Azteca probably has a nicer atmosphere (more traditional Mexican restaurant), but I really like Julio's.
 Try the tortas-- they are excellent. http://www.juliosgrill.com/

 Pizza.
 Elevation's Pizza at (970) 726-0066 is located next to Julio's (just across the street from Safeway) and is the only pizza place that delivers.
-Hernando's Pizza Pub (970) 726-5409 is probably the better pizza and overall restaurant/bar.
+Hernando's Pizza Pub (970) 726-5409 is probably the better pizza and overall restaurant/bar, but they don't deliver.

 Smokehouse BBQ is excellent.
 (970) 722-0227